github/training-kit/intermediate/index.md

 {% capture svg_path %}../assets/diagrams/diff.svg{% endcapture %}
 {% include svg %}

 The simplest invocation of `diff` is the most common.
-It displays
+It displays the difference of the files that have been modified.

 ```shell
 $ git diff
 ```

-Git creates a distinction between what is modified and unselected and what has been staged for commit.
+Git also creates a distinction between what is modified and unselected and what has been staged for commit.
 A well-named `diff` option switch allows for the inspection of each of these two groups of changes.

 ```shell
 $ git diff --staged